University of Reading cookie policy

 • Foundations of International Law (UG) (Module convenor)

-He is particularly interested in clinical legal education and has been involved in the development and supervision of international law and human rights-based clinical projects.
-In one such project, a collaboration with the Institute for Peace and Conflict Studies (Somaliland), students produced a publicly accessible website on human rights and peacebuilding which is available at www.knowaboutpeace.com.
-The project won the British International Studies Association (BISA) Distinguished Excellence in Teaching International Studies Award 2022, the Royal Holloway Team Teaching Prize 2022 and a Commendation in Royal Holloway’s 2021 Team Teaching Prize.
+He has led clinical education projects including a prize-winning, student-centred collaboration with the Institute for Peace and Conflict Studies (Somaliland).
+The project won the British International Studies Association (BISA) Distinguished Excellence in Teaching International Studies Award 2022 and the Royal Holloway Team Teaching Prize 2022.
 You can read more about the project in the European Journal of Legal Education.

 Background

-He is a member of the Editorial Board of the Journal of International Peacekeeping and has been involved with editing several other journals including as Editor (Developments in State Practice) for the Asian Yearbook of Human Rights and Humanitarian Law, the Editorial Assistant for the Journal on the Use of Force and International Law,and an Executive Editor for the Utrecht Journal of International and European Law.
-He is Co-convenor of the International Law Section at the Society of Legal Scholars (2020-2023) and serves as an External Examiner at both the University of Lincoln and Glasgow Caledonian University.
+He sits on the Editorial Boards of the Journal of International Peacekeeping and the Asian Yearbook of Human Rights and Humanitarian Law.
+He serves as an External Examiner at both the University of Lincoln and Glasgow Caledonian University.

 Academic qualifications